-High tenacity, 30d, 1.1-ounce/yd2 ripstop nylon, impregnated with silicone.
+Roofing High tenacity, 30d, 1.1-ounce/yd2 ripstop nylon, impregnated with silicone.
 Final fabric weight is approximately 1.5 ounces/yd2.

 "Solid" fabric liners and interiors are made with high tenacity, 30d, calendared 1.1-ounce/yd2 uncoated ripstop nylon.

 Netting No-see-um polyester.
 Fabric weight is approximately 1 ounce/yd2.
 Some shelters use 0.7/yd2 nylon.
 Guylines Non-stretch, 2-mm reflective cord with a spectra core.
 In a Kelty branded package, it's called "Triptease Lightline™".
 Weight is approximately 1 ounce/50 feet.
 Stakes Easton aluminum.
 Stakes are 6" long and weigh 0.3 ounces (9 g) per stake.
-Some shelters use 8 3/4" stakes weighing 0.45 ounces (13g) per stake Poles Easton aluminum 7075-T9.344in/8.74mm and 0.340in diameter tubing.
+Some shelters use 8 3/4" stakes weighing 0.45 ounces (13g) per stake.
+Poles Easton aluminum 7075-T9.
+Depending on the model aluminum poles may be 0.344in/8.74mm, 0.340in/8.64mm, 0.355in/9mm in diameter tubing.
 Weight is approximately 0.5 ounces/foot.
 Carbon poles are Easton 6.3 series.
 Flooring Sewn-in: same material as roof(but in black)